Are you looking for the best podcasting hosting sites in 2024 for your podcast business?

-With Reddit, you need to be more focused on providing value on the platform.
-Make sure you help people and linking to your podcast.
+With Reddit, you need to focus more on providing value on the platform.
+Make sure you help people and link to your podcast.

 Share Your Episode On Relevant Blogs

-The best way to attract more bloggers is to promise to promote their podcast on your show so that they can share your podcast on their blog.
+The best way to attract more bloggers is to promise to promote their podcasts on your show so that they can share your podcast on their blog.

-Overcast is an exceptional podcasting app, and they run ads for podcasts.
+Overcast is an exceptional podcasting app, and it runs ads for podcasts.

-If you can spend a hundred bucks, you can run ads to your podcast for a full month.
-It is a great way to get the first 100 subscribers from your show.
+If you can spend a hundred bucks, you can run ads on your podcast for a whole month.
+It is a great way to get the first 100 subscribers to your show.

 Podcast Hosting Sites FAQ